 The Northern Lights are quite a popular draw for visitors to Iceland, with good reason!

-We’re famous for having incredibly long winter nights, being so close to the Arctic Circle.
+We’re famous for having incredibly long winter nights and being so close to the Arctic Circle.
 So your chances of seeing this phenomenon are vastly increased if you visit Iceland in the winter.

 However, as mentioned above, you can actually see the Northern Lights in Iceland even as early as the end of August.